ASTEROID ASTROLOGY

 The question every Vesta chart eventually meets is whether a deep relationship is compatible with a deep devotion.
 The popular reading says no: Vesta is celibate, so a strong Vesta means relationship difficulty.
 The mythic reading says yes, with qualifiers: a Vestal can marry, but her primary commitment is to the flame, and any partner must understand that.
 Couples who come to astrology confused about their Vesta aspects are almost always really asking whether their partner respects the thing they cannot compromise on.

 The mistake is to treat Vesta as either a celibacy sentence or a puritanical streak.
-Vesta is a sorter.
-She sorts what is sacred from what is negotiable, and she will keep doing so whether you cooperate or not.
-Couples who thrive with heavy Vesta contacts tend to name the practice out loud: this is what I do every morning, this is what cannot be moved, please do not ask me to move it.
-Clear naming of the flame is the single most reliable way to keep Vestal energy healthy in a bond.
+Vesta is more useful as a sorting prompt: what belongs inside the protected practice, and what is negotiable?
+Couples working with Vesta contacts can name the practice out loud: this is what I do every morning, this is what is hard to move, please check before asking me to move it.
+Clear naming is more useful than fatalistic symbolism.

 How to Work with Vesta